Sekams/secure-privacy/README.md

 # Secure Privacy Test

 This repository contains solutions to the Secure Privacy.
 Below are the instructions to run each of them.
+These instructions assume that you have gone through the instructions in each project folder and have set them up already.

 ## Product Catalogue: API